 The intellectual property portfolio for UpRi, our leading NaPi2b ADC product candidate is directed to compositions of matter for our novel ADC based on exclusively in-licensed NaPi2b antibody and our Dolaflexin platform, as well as methods of using and making these novel conjugates, methods of administration and companion or complementary diagnostics.
 As of December 31, 2022, we owned two issued U.S. patents, five pending non-provisional U.S. patent applications (including one allowed U.S. patent application), two pending provisional U.S. patent applications, five issued foreign patents, 52 pending foreign patent applications (including two allowed foreign patent applications), in a number of foreign jurisdictions, including, but not limited to, Argentina, Australia, Brazil, Canada, China, Eurasia, Europe, Japan, Gulf Cooperation Council, Israel, India, Mexico, New Zealand, Pakistan, South Africa, South Korea, Macau, Hong Kong, Taiwan, and two pending PCT applications directed to the composition of matter for UpRi, methods of using and making same, companion or complementary diagnostics for the UpRi ADC and UpRi dosing regimens.
 We also intend to enter the national/regional phase of the pending PCT patent applications in foreign jurisdictions, including, but not limited to, Australia, Brazil, Canada, China, Eurasia, Europe, Hong Kong, Israel, India, Japan, Saudi Arabia, Singapore, South Korea, Macau, Mexico, New Zealand, South Africa and United Arab Emirates.
-Any U.S. or foreign patent issuing from the pending applications covering the composition of matter of UpRi is projected to expire in 2037, excluding any additional term for patent term adjustments or patent term extensions, and any U.S. or foreign patent issuing from the pending applications covering UpRi companion or complementary diagnostics is projected to expire in 2038, excluding any additional term for patent term adjustments or patent term extensions, and any U.S. or foreign patent issuing from the pending applications covering the UpRi dosing regimens is projected to expire in 2039, 2042, and 2043, excluding any additional term for patent term adjustments or patent term extensions.
+Any U.S. or foreign patent issuing from the pending applications covering the composition of matter of UpRi is projected to expire in 2037, excluding any additional term for patent term adjustments or patent term extensions, and any U.S. or foreign patent issuing from the pending applications covering the UpRi dosing regimens is projected to expire in 2039, 2042, and 2043, excluding any additional term for patent term adjustments or patent term adjustments or patent term adjustments or patent term extensions.

 In addition, as mentioned above, we have exclusively in-licensed four issued U.S. patents and one issued European patent for the novel NaPi2b antibody from Recepta, which Recepta licensed from the Ludwig Institute for Cancer Research.
-These inlicensed issued U.S. and European patents are projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.
+These in-licensed issued U.S. and European patents are projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.
 Recepta still owns one pending Brazilian patent application for the NaPi2b antibody, which is not licensed to us.
 A patent issuing from this Brazilian patent application is projected to expire in 2029, excluding any additional term for patent term adjustments or patent term extensions.